dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.51p3:
+1. Improved grammar for nested functions in loop and if statements
+2. Added more code completion templates
+3. Added a new action to insert text of the macro recorder (CTRL+SHIFT+R or CMD+SHIFT+R)

 ### New in 1.51p (new macro editor available!):

 In this relase a macro editor and ImageJ perspective have been added to the ImageJ plugin.
 The editor has the following features: